abrotman/related-domains-by-dns/rdbd-newrrs.md

 resolvers, when serving or resolving.
 For all practical purposes, RDBDKEY is a regular RR type.

+The flags field of RDBDKEY records MUST be zero. [[Is that correct/ok?
+I've no idea really:-)]]

 ## RDBD Resource Record Definition

 The RDBD resource record is published at the apex of the related